Get exclusive member benefits & effect social change. Join Today

 Some people have been helped by:

 Doctors continue to look for new ALD treatments.
-Some are experimenting with bone marrow transplants.
-If diagnosed early, these procedures may be able to help children with childhood cerebral ALD.
+Some doctors are experimenting with bone marrow transplants.
+If children with childhood cerebral ALD are diagnosed early, these experimental procedures may be able to help.

 Childhood cerebral ALD can lead to severe disability, coma, and death.
 Coma typically occurs around two years after symptoms begin appearing and can last for up to 10 years, until death.